Typhoon Haiyan: Humanitarian crisis and population displacement

 The Philippines faced a humanitarian crisis days after the typhoon hit much of the Visayas with 1.8 million homeless and more than 6,000,000 displaced.
 In Tacloban alone, ninety percent of the structures are either destroyed or damaged while other cities, such as Ormoc, are reporting similar damage.
-The United Nations fear that the possibility of the spread of disease is high due to the lack of food, water, shelter, and medication.
+The United Nations fears that the possibility of the spread of disease is high due to the lack of food, water, shelter, and medication.
 Casualties have been reported as a result of the lack of aid in affected areas and the number of dead is likely to rise.

 As a result of the damage in Tacloban and much of Leyte, thousands of people who once lived in the area left and made their way into less affected areas such as Cebu and Manila.
 Catbalogan reported that their population more than doubled after the typhoon with the influx of refugees into the city.
 Around 20,000 people have fled to Manila as a result of the storm.

 Typhoon Haiyan has been acknowledged as a sort of "trauma milestone" for mental health awareness in the Philippines – where Filipinos had previously seen counseling as an admission of weakness, it began to be acknowledged as "a sign of how extraordinary the circumstances are."